 ITF West Asia 13 & Under Development Championships

-Iranian Saba Najafi finished as the best female player of the event at the ITF West Asia 13 & Under Development Championships in Beirut, Lebanon, held on 17–26 September.
+Iranian Saba Najafi finished as the best female player of the event at the West Asian 13 & Under Development Championships in Beirut, Lebanon, held on 17–26 September.

 Thirty players from Iran, Iraq, Jordan, Lebanon, Syria and Yemen participated in two four-day tournaments that followed a one-day training camp conducted by the ITF expert Amir Borghei.
 Hosted by the Lebanese Tennis Federation, the camp was a chance for the players to be evaluated in technical and physical terms.